Frequently Asked Questions

 Are grant funds available through GEFA?
 If not, where can I obtain grant funding?

-GEFA doesn’t offer grant funds; however, the federal loan programs may provide a limited amount of principal forgiveness, where a portion of the loan may be forgiven, for qualifying communities.
+GEFA does not offer grant funds; however, the federal loan programs may provide a limited amount of principal forgiveness, where a portion of the loan may be forgiven, for qualifying communities.
 For information on grant fund resources, visit this link: Georgia Water and Wastewater Funding Sources.

-Can water and sewer authorities obtain loans through GEFA?
+Can water and wastewater/sewer authorities obtain loans through GEFA?

 Yes.
-GEFA provides loans to water and sewer authorities.
-The water and sewer authorities must receive a full faith and credit pledge of taxation from a local government with taxing power.
+GEFA provides loans to water and wastewater/sewer authorities.
+Authorities must receive a full faith and credit pledge of taxation from a local government with taxing power.

-Alternative funding terms for water and sewer authority loans will be reviewed at GEFA’s discretion if a water and sewer authority is denied the full faith and credit backing of a local government with taxing power.
+Alternative funding terms for water and wastewater/sewer authority loans will be reviewed at GEFA’s discretion if an authority is denied the full faith and credit pledge of a local government with taxing power.

 Can my project receive additional funding for extra work during the project construction?